-computation · living systems
+computation · physical biology

-The virtual cell company.
+The virtual cellcompany.

 why now